The city demonstrates its dedication to the growth and development

 Resumes will not be accepted in lieu of completed applications, but

 must be included as an attachment for supplemental information.

 A current, unofficial college transcript must be included with the online application.
-Applicants may be
+Upon offer of

 - Incomplete applications or applications received after the closing date will not be processed.